Student Work and Active Learning Activities

 Creating Opportunities to Practice Learning Outcomes that Promote Retention

-To help students retain the knowledge I’ve designed purposeful in class applications that is structured around project-based task that require students to use pre-class content through scenarios where I create a situation and ask students to make decisions, respond, and create physical/digital products for the class.
+To help students retain the knowledge, I’ve designed purposeful in-class applications that are structured around project-based tasks that require students to use pre-class content through scenarios where I create a situation and ask students to make decisions, respond, and create physical/digital products for the class.
+These are some anticipatory sets for two of the units in Financial Literacy.

 Financial Vision Board PBL